fsantanna/dceu/doc/manual.md

   [resume operation](#create-resume-spawn).
 - A task resumes implicitly from a [broadcast operation](#broadcast).

-Before a coroutine or task is collected, it is implicitly terminated, and all active [defer statements](#defer) execute automatically in reverse order.
+Before a coroutine or task is collected, it is implicitly aborted, and all active [defer statements](#defer) execute automatically in reverse order.

 A task is lexically attached to the block in which it is created, such that when the block terminates, the task is implicitly terminated (triggering active defers).

-A pool of tasks groups related active tasks as a collection.
+A task pool groups related active tasks as a collection.
 A task that lives in a pool is lexically attached to the block in which the pool is created.